humansconf/humansconf.org/inclusivity-grants.md

 ## Sponsoring an Inclusivity Grant

-As a sponsor of grants you will receive recognition of the #humansconf community by being mentioned multiple times by our [Twitter account @humansconf](https://twitter.com/humansconf) and during the conference.
+As a sponsor of grants you will receive recognition of the #humansconf community by being mentioned by our [Twitter account @humansconf](https://twitter.com/humansconf) and during the conference, and your logo on our website.
 Furthermore, as a grant sponsor you can be sure to make people smile, make the world a better place and enjoy a warm fuzzy feeling that comes with having done the right thing. 😊

 The costs of sponsoring one grant are detailed on the [Costs](/costs) page.
 Of course, a single sponsor can cover the costs of multiple grants.